Heather Fisher Professional Drug & Alcohol Interventionist

 In recent years some states have legalized marijuana while the media has praised it for its medicinal properties.
 While many individuals can use marijuana without issue, some individuals develop problematic usage that can be defined as addiction or marijuana use disorder.
 The National Institute on Drug abuse suggests that 30% of those who use marijuana have some degree of dependency.

 Dependence on a substance is what characterized addiction.
-A person who is struggling with marijuana dependence experiences withdrawal symptoms when not using the drug.
+A person who is struggling with marijuana dependence may experience withdrawal symptoms when not using the drug.
 Marijuana dependence occurs when the brain builds a tolerance to large amounts of the drug by reducing sensitivity to its own natural endocannabinoid neurotransmitters.
 This leads the individual to constant usage of a higher quantity of the drug, often causing problems in daily functioning, finance, and independence.

 Marijuana is also referred to as weed, pot, ganja, herb, and mary jane in slang terms.
-It is the dried leaves of the Cannabis Sativa plant which contains the psychoactive mind-altering chemical delta-9-tetrahydrocannabinol.
-Marijuana is the most commonly used illicit drug in the United States
+It is the dried leaves of the Cannabis Sativa plant, which contains the psychoactive mind-altering chemical delta-9-tetrahydrocannabinol.
+Marijuana is the most commonly used illicit drug in the United States.

 Marijuana can be smoked or ingested orally.
 The effects of the drug produce a euphoric effect.

 Research shows that heavy marijuana usage is linked to lower life satisfaction, interference with daily activities, poorer mental and physical health, interpersonal relationship problems, and a decline in academic and career success.
 Other long term negative effects and risk factors of marijuana abuse include:

 Marijuana can also be associated with a range of health issues, including:

 Responses should be based on behavior over the past 90 days

 NOTE: Addiction is progressive, chronic and 100% recoverable when treated.